NyoroGiraffe/Experi-City/06_Actions/CIF.md

 The Engine proceeds through the following stages in order.
 Once a satisfactory Collective Intent has been established, later stages are skipped.

-The Engine should not proceed merely because some opinions have been collected.
-Before resolution, it must determine whether the relevant information required for understanding, prioritization, and integration is sufficiently available.
+The Engine SHOULD NOT proceed merely because some opinions have been collected.
+Before resolution, it MUST determine whether the relevant information required for understanding, prioritization, and integration is sufficiently available.

 Once a Collective Intent has been formed, the Engine proceeds without requesting repeated approval for each intermediate decision.
 Instead, it assumes responsibility for translating the Collective Intent into a World Proposal, while ensuring that all changes remain transparent, explainable, and open to future refinement through Community Intent and subsequent experience.